GirlsCodeLincoln/Curriculum/Hardware/readme.md

 6. Open the terminal window by clicking on the terminal icon
 ![terminal icon](https://i.imgur.com/wiFSDEl.png)

-7. Type in or copy & paste the following `sudo apt-get update && apt-get install -y sense-hat` and press enter.
+7. Type in or copy & paste the following `sudo apt-get update && sudo apt-get install -y sense-hat` and press enter.

 8. Once it has finished installing you can close the terminal window.

 9. Select Programming and then `Mu` and click OK
 ![mu selected](https://i.imgur.com/E9f65F0.png)

-10. Type or paste the following text and click Run.
+10. Type or paste the following text.
+Click save and save it as `sensehat.py`. once saved click Run.

 ```
 from sense_hat import SenseHat